Introduction

 Negotiating healthcare

-Although you may have difficulty with one treatment, there is nearly always something you can do about it.
+Although you may have trouble with one treatment, there is nearly always something you can do about it.
 This includes using another drug to treat the side effect, changing to another HIV drug, or, sometimes, altering the dose.

-- Perhaps there was not enough time
+- Perhaps there was not enough time.

 - Perhaps your doctor didn’t understand exactly how you are affected.